JWLou/m3DFaceTrack/README.md

 # m3DFaceTrack
 The MATLAB implementation of our GoMBF-Cascade algorithm for 3D facial tracking.
+- Tracking Restuls: https://drive.google.com/file/d/1__M7KEN0jsjbgZMyTdn49MpQR95jk7ZJ/view?usp=sharing.
+Please note that the tracking results were delivered by a C++ implementation of the same algorithm.

 # Setup
 - Create a 'model' folder under the main directory and put the models mentioned below inside.